SonarSource/sonarlint-core/API_CHANGES.md

 ## Deprecation

 * Deprecate the `org.sonarsource.sonarlint.core.rpc.protocol.backend.initialize.SonarCloudAlternativeEnvironmentDto` constructor.
 It is replaced by an overload in which the new API base URL should be provided.
+* Deprecate the `org.sonarsource.sonarlint.core.rpc.protocol.backend.connection.ConnectionRpcService.checkSmartNotificationsSupported` method.
+It always returns that notifications are supported.

 # 10.14